hadaszm/NLP/0.REFACTOR/code-project2/readme.md

         * ONTOLOGY_NAME - folder specific name for each ontology
             * annotations.csv - annoations present in CRAFT dataset from this ontology
         * data_whole.csv - preprocessed CRAFT data (lemmatization, tokenization etc.)
+    ATTENTION: this folder was to big for github, hence it is on the drive - link https://drive.google.com/drive/folders/1eeKlWWfk3WOvIMi3mc2QTX3d9LUaCriY

 * 1.DATA_PREPARATION
     * CRAFT